2026 Melbourne Taiwan Film Festival is coming!

 Hi everyone!
 Lí hó!
 Tai gaˊ hoˋ!

-We are pleased to announce that the first Melbourne Taiwan Film Festival will be held on 21-23 May 2026 at ACMI.
+We are pleased to announce that the 2026 Melbourne Taiwan Film Festival will be held on 21-23 May at ACMI.
 Please mark these days down and stay tuned for further announcements regarding ticketing!

 This year our film festival centres around a powerful theme “Transition.”